CodeCraftsman74/Bgpt/README.md

 # Bgpt
-The out of a simple model which helps in generating or answer your queries based on the data from a website This is a minor project made for DSAI Hackathon
+The out of a the model is to help in generating or answer your queries based on the data from a website This is a minor project made for DSAI Hackathon
 The answers that the model would give are based on information IIT bhilai To run copy the code to jupiter notebook or colab